North Carolina Tar Heels baseball

-The North Carolina Tar Heels baseball team, commonly referred to as Carolina, represents the University of North Carolina at Chapel Hill in NCAA Division I college baseball.
+The North Carolina Tar Heels baseball team, commonly referred to as Carolina or the Diamond Heels, represents the University of North Carolina at Chapel Hill in NCAA Division I college baseball.
 They compete in the Coastal Division of the Atlantic Coast Conference.
 The Tar Heels play their home games on campus at Boshamer Stadium, and are currently coached by Scott Forbes.

 History

 The program's first recorded game took place in 1867, when the Tar Heels defeated a Raleigh all-star team, 34-17.
 Although baseball continued to be played at UNC, there exists a gap in record-keeping during Reconstruction, despite the noted existence of the UNC baseball team.
 The program's next recorded games were played in 1891.
 Thereafter, the University sponsored a varsity intercollegiate baseball program on a regular basis from that season onwards.

 In 1921, the University of North Carolina became a founding member of the Southern Conference.
 Bunny Hearn became head coach of the Tar Heel baseball program in 1932, serving in that capacity for the next 15 years.
 The Tar Heels would win six Southern Conference baseball titles during the Hearn era, as well as two wartime Ration League titles in 1943 and 1945.
 In 1947, Hearn suffered a stroke and chose to relinquish his head coaching duties.
 Walter Rabb would thereafter take over as head coach of the Tar Heel baseball program, though Hearn remained as a coach at North Carolina for another ten years.

-During the 1948 season, the program qualified for its first NCAA Tournament, which had first been played in 1947.
+During the 1948 season, the program qualified for its first NCAA tournament, which had first been played in 1947.
 North Carolina's record in the tournament was 1-2.